EmailVerify/email-verify/README.md

                    removed the lodash dependency

-0.1.0 -> 0.1.1   : fones fixed a typo for the fqdn parameter and added some logging 0.1.1 -> 0.2.0   : provide banner object and code description in callback, use more actual dependencies, properly call mocha for unit tests
+0.1.0 -> 0.1.1   : fones fixed a typo for the fqdn parameter and added some logging 0.1.1 -> 0.2.0   : provide banner object in callback, use more actual dependencies, properly call mocha for unit tests